 We look forward to working with you and making your Alaska dream hunt come true.

 Jeremy and Jeff both share a strong passion for the outdoors; from hunting and fishing to land and animal conservation.
 Both wanted to share that passion with others.
 We believe that Residents and Non-Residents alike should be able to hunt and experience the Magic of Alaska without having to spend their entire life savings on a hunting trip.

 (OWNER / OPERATOR)

 Born and raised in Northern Ohio.
 During high school, Jeremy Joined the Local Volunteer Fire department.
 He grew to have a passion for Firefighting and attended Hocking College in Southern Ohio for a degree in Fire Science.
 Shortly after college in 2004, Jeremy joined the United States Army as a Combat Medic.
 He deployed to Iraq in 2004 and again to Afghanistan in 2011.
-Jeremy is still Active-duty Military, He graduated from the United States Army Sergeants Major Academy in June of 2021 and is currently stationed in Falls Church Virginia.
-He has around 5 more years before retirement.
+Jeremy is still Active-duty Military, He is stationed in San Antonio Texas as the Command Sergeant Major for 187 Medical Battalion.
+He has around 3 more years before retirement.